Nevenall/ghosting-the-edge/docs/devlog.md

 We have a prose lint, but I think I'd like to have a task specificly for markdown linting.

 - add a gulp and vs task for linting the markdown

+## 1.22.2021, danb

+When we compile our book, create the book.json with everything but explicit content.
+We can do relative pathing, I think.
+Also do complete table of contents with pages and sections of pages.
+I wonder if we can use a toc markdown module to gather that data?